januscod/januscode/README.md

 > Self custody made simple and secure.
 Protect your crypto and store your private keys offline.

 [Janus Code Wallet](https://janusco.de) is a crypto wallet system that lets you secure cypto assets with one secret on an offline device.
-The Janus Code application is installed on a dedicated device that has no connection to any network, thus it is air gapped.
+The Janus Code application is installed on a dedicated device that has no connection to any network.
 The [Janus Code Wallet](https://github.com/januscod/januscode) is installed on your everyday smartphone.

 ## Description